parthodas23/Mega-Git/README.md

 # Mega-Git
-This is a Demo for Git &amp; Github Practices
+This is a Demo for Git &amp; Github Practices.